timothy-shields/linq-cpp/README.md

 ### portability

-**linq-cpp** is written to be fully compliant with the C++11 standard and cross-platform.
+**linq-cpp** is written to be cross-platform and fully compliant with the C++11 standard.
 It **has no dependencies** outside of the C++11 standard library.
 It can be compiled and built using any of the following:

 - Visual Studio 2012
 - gcc 4.6